uwla/vue-data-table/README.md

 ### Lang

-Currently, DataTable has support for three languages: English (en), Brazilian Portuguese (pt-br), and Spanish(es).
+Currently, VueDataTable has support for three languages: English (en), Brazilian Portuguese (pt-br), and Spanish(es).
 The `lang` in the `parameteres` specifies in which language to display the text in our table.

 If we want to add a custom text (maybe because there is no language support or because we want a customized text), we have to set the text in the `parameters` property.